hornet1130/allcomments-for-github/README.md

 ## ✨ Features

-- ✅ Automatically expands all hidden comments on GitHub issues
+- ✅ Automatically expands all hidden comments on GitHub issues and pull requests
 - ✅ Floating "Show all comments" button in the bottom-right corner
 - ✅ Smart retry system with configurable intervals and attempt limits
 - ✅ Fully customizable: